evanmarshall-dev/developer-portfolio/README.md

 export async function getProjects() {
   // Use query language GROQ to grab the created projects from studio. const client = createClient({
-    // Pass in a config so that we can use next-sanity package to create a client that can read from our content link or studio.
+    // Pass in a config so that we can use next-sanity package to create a client that can read from our content lake or studio.
     // This config will only read from our content whereas the sanity config was to generate our sanity studio.
 You only need projectId, dataset, and apiVersion
     projectId: "m0llv72m",
     dataset: "production",